saleemhamo/traffic-light-system/README.md

 # Traffic Light Control System

-Welcome to the Traffic Light Control System project, an innovative solution designed to revolutionize urban traffic management across the UK.
+Welcome to the Traffic Light Control System project, an innovative solution to revolutionize urban traffic management across the UK.
 Our system intelligently optimizes traffic flow and enhances pedestrian safety using cutting-edge technology, all powered by a Raspberry Pi.
 By analyzing real-time traffic and pedestrian data, we dynamically adjust traffic signals to reduce waiting times and improve the overall safety of road intersections.

 ## Getting Started with Installation

 ### Step 1: Update Your Raspberry Pi
-Before installing any new software, ensure your Raspberry Pi is up-to-date with the latest system updates.
+Before installing any new software, please ensure your Raspberry Pi is up-to-date with the latest system updates.
 This can help prevent compatibility issues and ensure the system runs smoothly.

 ```bash
 sudo apt-get update